Brent Metz

 1990 “The Dynamics of Culture and Law: Anglo Domination of Mexican Migrants in Michigan.”
 Michigan Sociological Review 4:33-45.

-“Causes of Migration to and from the Ch’orti’ Maya Area of Guatemala, Honduras, and El Salvador.”
-In: Human Migration: Biocultural Perspectives, edited by Dr. Maria de Lourdes Muñoz Moreno and Michael C. Crawford.
+2021 “Causes of Migration to and from the Ch’orti’ Maya Area of Guatemala, Honduras, and El Salvador.”
+Pp.197-211 in: Human Migration: Biocultural Perspectives, edited by Dr. Maria de Lourdes Muñoz Moreno and Michael C. Crawford.
 University of Oxford Press, USA.

 2016 “An Ambivalent Nation: Chortís in Eastern Guatemala and Western Honduras.”
 Pp.193-207 in Modern Wilderness: Mobility, Friction, and Frontiers in Asia and the Americas from 1800, edited by Jaime Moreno Tejada and Bradley Tatar.
 New York: Routledge.